5 Distinct Types Of Corporate Culture: Exploring The Benefits And Drawbacks

 2. Innovative Culture

 An innovative culture welcomes new ideas, experimentation, and creativity.
 Employees are encouraged to take risks and think outside the box.
 Failure is seen as a learning opportunity, not something to be avoided.
 Leaders embrace change and adaptability.
-Brainstorming and prototyping are common.
+Brainstorming and prototyping are typical.

 Value: